About this course

 Careers

-As a Modern Languages and Philosophy graduate, you can choose from a wide variety of employment options and careers using philosophy and French.
+As a Modern Languages and Philosophy graduate, you can choose from a wide variety of careers.
 These will make the most of your skills in:

-Previous graduates have gone on to careers including:
+Previous graduates have gone on to have careers in areas including:

 Many of our graduates go on to further study.
 Subjects taken include interpreting and translating, law, accountancy, management and international relations.